krejcji/hyperparameter-tuning-thesis/README.md

 ## Real-world experiments

 There were 7 real world experiments.
-Experiments are performed on several datasets, that include:
+Experiments are performed on several datasets that include:

 * CIFAR-10 image classification dataset